wikimedia/performance-synthetic-monitoring-tests/README.md

 ### Add a new URL to test
 If you want the URL to be tested with a replay proxy, add your test under *tests/desktopReplay* or *tests/emulatedMobileReplay*.

-If you want the URL to be tested with a replay proxy, add your test under *tests/webpagetest*.
+If you want the URL to be tested without a replay proxy, add your test under *tests/desktop*.

 ### Add a new user scenario to test

-If you want the URL to be tested, add your test under *tests/sitespeedio/\*/scripts*.
+If you want the user journey to be tested, add your test under *tests/sitespeedio/\*/scripts*.

 ## Where do I find the data/metrics?
 To be added when we can see the data in our Grafana instance.